paukstelis/octoprint_deploy/README.md

   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
   * Always a good idea to update octoprint_deploy from time-to-time with `git -C octoprint_deploy pull`
 # Recent Changes
+* Add 'noserial' command line option.
+Currently for cameras only, this will unset the serial number in cases where cameras are known to share a serial number.
 * Add detection for ch34x driver.
 This is used by Weedo printers and must be compiled separately.
 * Utility sub-menu for less used options.
 * Share Uploads option which will set the same upload directory for all instances.